-- 1. Demonstrate mastery of generally accepted accounting principles and their manual and computerized spreadsheet applications to all phases of the accounting cycle. - 2.
-Complete relatively complex accounting problems and be familiar with current financial accounting standards and practices. - Prepare complete financial statements for sole proprietorships, partnerships and corporations in compliance with current accounting standards and practices. - 4.
-Prepare the 1040 tax return and supporting schedules under simulated conditions. - 5.
-Explain how budgeting, activity-based costing and strategic cost management foster the effective use of resources and help an organization accomplish its goals. - 6.
-Demonstrate computer competencies for maximum efficiency including the use of accounting, spreadsheet and presentation software.
-Use the Internet for business purposes, including research, marketing and stock market analysis. - Understand and discuss financial issues dealing with the environment of managerial finance including working capital management, short-term financing, capital markets and the theory of the value of the firm (risk, leverage, cost of capital). - 8.
-Generally understand our legal system and be able to apply principles of contract law, sales law under Article II of the Uniform Commercial Code, and the law of agency to business situations. - 9.
-Demonstrate proficiencies in reading, writing, listening, and presentation and analytical skills. - 10.
-Work with others, including culturally and intellectually diverse people; think critically; and gain an appreciation for life-long learning. - 11.
-Rationalize and present solutions to problems using accounting knowledge and knowledge from social sciences, arts, literature, mathematics and science. - 12.
-Develop sound ethical, philosophical and moral professional characteristics. - 13.
-Demonstrate a responsible attitude in relationships with employers, peers and toward the working environment. - 14.
-Demonstrate an understanding of how the United States economic system is organized, how it functions and how it impacts the global economy. - 15.
-Demonstrate an understanding of the interrelationships between accounting and all other areas within a business, including working with other departments to achieve overall strategic goals.
+- Demonstrate mastery of generally accepted accounting principles and their manual and computerized spreadsheet applications to all phases of the accounting cycle. - Complete relatively complex accounting problems and be familiar with current financial accounting standards and practices. - Apply accounting concepts and critical thinking skills to produce accurate financial statements. - Prepare the 1040 tax return and supporting schedules under simulated conditions. - Explain how budgeting, activity-based costing and strategic cost management foster the effective use of resources and help an organization accomplish its goals. - Demonstrate computer competencies for maximum efficiency including the use of accounting, spreadsheet and presentation software.
+Use the Internet for business purposes, including research, marketing and stock market analysis. - Make basic financing and investment decisions for a business using financial management concepts including budgeting, working capital management, capital markets and the effective use of resources. - 3.
+Apply basic principles of our legal system to the operations of American business using analytical and critical thinking skills.
+Examine and assess business situations using concepts of contract law, sales law and the law of agency.
+Describe the role of fiduciary duties and ethical and social responsibilities from the perspective of decision-makers and stakeholders using principles of tort law, criminal law and government regulation. - Demonstrate proficiencies in reading, writing, listening, and presentation and analytical skills. - Work with others, including culturally and intellectually diverse people; think critically; and gain an appreciation for life-long learning. - Rationalize and present solutions to problems using accounting knowledge and knowledge from social sciences, arts, literature, mathematics and science. - Develop sound ethical, philosophical and moral professional characteristics. - Demonstrate a responsible attitude in relationships with employers, peers and toward the working environment. - Demonstrate an understanding of how the United States economic system is organized, how it functions and how it impacts the global economy. - Demonstrate an understanding of the interrelationships between accounting and all other areas within a business, including working with other departments to achieve overall strategic goals.